 Prior to 2015, the income taxes financial statement line item in cash provided by operating activities on the condensed consolidated statements of cash flows historically included changes during the reporting period attributable to income taxes receivables and payables and current and deferred income tax assets and liabilities.
-Beginning in the first quarter of 2015, amounts attributable to current and deferred income tax assets and liabilities are now presented in the other assets and liabilities, net financial statement line item.
+Beginning in the first quarter of 2015, amounts attributable to current and deferred income tax assets and liabilities, net financial statement line item.
 All prior-year amounts have been revised to conform to the current year presentation.